ikraamg/Calculator/README.md

 # Calculator

-### This is JS Calculator that follows the correct mathematical order of operatotion rules
+### This is a JS Calculator that follows the correct mathematical order of operatotion rules

 > ![screenshot](ss.png)